 Sunday Morning

 The Sunday morning worship service is the primary way in which we are formed as disciples.
 Each week, we come before a holy God, sing his praises, confess our sins, read the Bible, hear the Good News about Jesus Christ, and celebrate God's forgiveness of our sins in Holy Communion, eating bread and drinking wine that symbolize Jesus' body and blood, broken and shed for us.
 God promised us that his Word would accomplish his purposes (Isaiah 55), and our worship in Word and Table is a major way in which we are conformed to his image.
+See more about what to expect on Sunday mornings HERE.

 In addition to corporate worship, there are several ways we are formed as disciples on Sunday mornings.
 This formation time begins following the worship service (and coffee and fellowship time) at 11am, and lasts until 11:45 am.
 Scroll down the page for details about each formation offering.